wuciawe/wuciawe.github.io/_posts/2016-04-17-thoughts-on-seven-years.md

 Then in the sixth year, I devoted most of my time to composing researching paper.
 That was a very dark period.
 The good thing is I had a chance to feel the fun part of life.
 It lighted me on a new way to interpersonal relation.
 I do feel very happy on that.
+And in this year, I re-started to watch American drama series.
+I enjoyed it much and some of them gave me insight on what life would be like.

 In the last year, I encountered too much on lies and betrayal.
 I gave one my mercy, one ruined it.
 Under different circumstances, with different people.
 I view that as the fact that people start to reveal the